Statistically-informed deep learning for gravitational wave parameter estimation: Methods

 \section{Methods}

-In this section, we introduce the neural network models used for parameter estimation, and describe a novel curriculum learning scheme to accurately measure the masses of the binary components, and the final spin and QNMs of the BH remnant.
-We have used \texttt{TensorFlow}~\cite{abadi2016tensorflow,abadi2015tensorflow} to design, train, validate and test the neural network models presented in this section.
+Herein we describe several methods to improve the training performance and model accuracy of our algorithms.
+We have used \texttt{PyTorch}~\cite{paszke2017automatic} to design, train, validate and test our neural network models.